fabianlanza/fabianlanza/README.md

 # Hey there, I'm Fabian!
 I'm a student, and a developer!
-I know Python, C++, C#, Visual Basic and Java.
+I know Python, C++, C#, Visual Basic, Java and PHP.

 ## Status
 I'm currently Learning **Python**, **C++**, **C#** and **Studying**.